Who cares about air?

 About Camfil Canada Clean Air Solutions

-For more than half a century, Camfil has been helping people breathe cleaner air.
+For 60 years, Camfil has been helping people breathe cleaner air.
 As a leading manufacturer of premium clean air solutions, we provide commercial and industrial systems for air filtration and air pollution control that improve worker and equipment productivity, minimize energy use, and benefit human health and the environment.
 Read more about Camfil Canada

 Camfil Canada Inc.